Richard Winters

-Richard Davis Winters (January 21, 1918January 2, 2011) was an American businessman and decorated war veteran who served as a U.S. Army officer during World War II.
-He is best known for having commanded Easy Company of the 2nd Battalion, 506th Parachute Infantry Regiment, part of the 101st Airborne Division.
-He was eventually promoted to major and put in command of the 2nd Battalion.
+Richard Davis Winters (January 21, 1918 – January 2, 2011) was a United States Army officer who served as a paratrooper in "Easy Company" of the 506th Infantry Regiment within the 101st Airborne Division during World War II.
+Winters was awarded the Distinguished Service Cross for his successful command of the assault on Brécourt Manor during the invasion of Normandy.

-As a first lieutenant, Winters parachuted into Normandy in the early hours of D-Day, June 6, 1944, and later fought across France, the Netherlands, Belgium, and eventually Germany.
-After the German surrender in May 1945, he left the 506th and was stationed in France, where senior officers were needed to oversee the return home.
-In 1951, during the Korean War, Winters was recalled to the Army from the inactive list and briefly served as a regimental planning and training officer on staff at Fort Dix, New Jersey.
-After volunteering and completing training to become a Ranger, Winters was issued orders for deployment and was preparing to depart for Korea, but instead left the Army under a provision that allowed officers who had served in World War II but had been inactive since to resign their commission.

-Winters has been featured within numerous books and was portrayed by English actor Damian Lewis in the 2001 HBO mini-series Band of Brothers.
+His exploits were featured in numerous books and in the 2001 HBO mini-series Band of Brothers, in which he was portrayed by actor Damian Lewis.

 Early life and education

 Winters was born in New Holland, Pennsylvania, to Richard and Edith Winters on January 21, 1918.
 The family soon moved to nearby Ephrata, and then to Lancaster when he was eight years old.
 He graduated from Lancaster Boys High School in 1937 and attended Franklin and Marshall College.

 At Franklin and Marshall, Winters was a member of the Upsilon chapter of Delta Sigma Phi fraternity and participated in intramural football and basketball.
-He had to give up wrestling, his favorite sport, and most of his social activities for his studies and the part-time jobs that paid his way through college.
-He graduated in 1941 with a B.S. in Economics.
-He obtained the highest academic standing in the business college.
+He had to give up wrestling, his favorite sport, and most of his social activities in favor of his studies and the part-time jobs that paid his way through college.
+He graduated in June 1941 with a bachelor's degree in economics, earning the highest academic standing in the business college.